CodeofRahul/FastAPI/README.md

 Executing standalone Python scripts, e.g., example.py.

 - `uv run`: Run a script.
-- `uv add --script`: Add a dependency to a script
+- `uv add --script`: Add a dependency to a script (uv add pydantic)
 - `uv remove --script`: Remove a dependency from a script

 ### Projects